 - What are the alternatives to using pins?

-To help you answer these questions, I’ve put together this comprehensive essential sewing pin guide to help you increase efficiency and productivity when sewing.
+To help you answer these questions, I’ve put together this comprehensive essential sewing pin guide.

 Parts of a Pin

 NOTE: There is an overwhelming amount of pins on the market.
 To keep myself from going crazy from sewing pin overload, I focused only on Dritz brand.
-This was the most prominent brand on display at my local Joann’s store and it’s the brand of most of the pins I own.
+This was the most prominent brand on display at my local Joann store and it’s the brand of most of the pins I own.

 Head